mlgibbons/ConfigLib/README.md

 sketch runs.
 It also allows the user to temporarily change the config for just this "session" by modifying it but not saving it to EEPROM.

-The library requires four things to be able to do it's magic:
+The library requires four things to be able to do its magic:
  - a pointer to the config and a tag for it
  - three callback functions that interface to the config (as the library knows nothing about what is in the config)
    - printConfig